Who should read this?

 - third-party data which may have originated within the institution or come from elsewhere.

 Research institutions already manage different kinds of data.
 It is, therefore, possible to consider a definition of research data to some extent in terms of what it is not.
+Research data is not:

-- research publications can be regarded as data, but for the most part these are well taken care of outside the institution, by publishers and the like.
+- research publications; Research publications can be regarded as data, but for the most part these are well taken care of outside the institution, by publishers and the like.
 Even when held within the institution, either on open access or for research reporting purposes, these tend to be managed separately from other research data.

 Validating research findings

 Another way of approaching a definition of research data is to ask the question 'what needs to be kept to validate the results of research?'
 This may provide a different response, and allows the researcher, rather than the institution, to focus what needs to be kept in case research findings are questioned.
 According to the Australian Code for the Responsible Conduct of Research, the researcher 'should retain research data and primary materials for sufficient time to allow reference to them by other researchers and interested parties' (Section 2.5.1).

 Focusing on what is needed for validation and re-use, rather than on the intrinsic attributes of research data, is useful because it raises important considerations that might otherwise be seen as external to the dataset itself but impact upon the value and future use of the dataset: for example, identifiers, file-naming protocols, metadata and documentation (e.g. codebooks, data dictionaries), the way that collections are structured, and requirements for managing data that has not been generated or collected by the researchers themselves.